-Odense City is in a rapid, fast paced development.
+Odense City is in a rapid and fast paced development.

-Everywhere, new buildings sprout and create an increasingly dynamic cityscape, where the diversity of the public buildings stretches from innovative and modern libraries, medieval castles, public restrooms, protected ancient houses and museums of art and history, in which the city itself is full of.
+Everywhere new buildings sprout and create an increasingly dynamic cityscape.
+The diversity of the public buildings stretches from innovative and modern libraries, medieval castles, public restrooms, protected ancient houses and museums of art and history.

-The public buildings buzzes with citizens and tourists that creates energy – energy that Kristian Bork takes the pulse on each and every day, in order to save resources and, of course, cold cash.
+The public buildings buzzes with citizens and tourists, who creates energy – energy that Kristian Bork takes the pulse on each and every day, in order to save resources and, of course, cold cash.

 From his desk in the Building and Maintenance department – in the third-biggest city in Denmark – the systematic building maintainer controls everything from public restrooms, community schools, museums and cultural institutions.
-It’s Kristian’s responsibility to maintain the building and all the installations within it – something that requires innovative solutions, because of the vast challenges of the different buildings.
+It is Kristian’s responsibility to maintain the building and all the installations within it – something that requires innovative solutions because of the vast challenges of the different buildings.

 Reducing the carbon footprint